Muthenya/DearChild/DEAR CHILD.md

 Dear Child,
 The greatest blessing that God can give you in your career is to make your passion and profession one.

+Dear Child,
+No matter how much you save your talents, you'll never get a loan through them.
+So use them unsparingly.

+Dear Child,
+One of the key aspects of wisdom is persperctive.

+Dear Child,
+The only way peace can be found through war is in death.

+Dear Child,
+The hardest things have the greatest value.

+Dear Child,
+Don't turn your personal issues into something greater than they really are and call it your choice.

+Dear Son,
+This St Valentine's Day, just like every other day, put the MAN in RoMANtic.

+Dear Child,
+When you celebrate life you won't need to worry about death.

+Dear Child,
+It's called metamorphosis.
+Don't be disappointed with me for who I was yesterday.
+Afterall, you can't hate a butterfly because yesterday it was a caterpillar.

+Dear Child,
+I pray that you come to know that you are more than you think you are.

+Dear Child,
+If there's a difference between how you pray when you are need and when you have received, then you are not praying the right way.

+Dear Child,
+Just because you can explain it, doesn't make it any less of a miracle.

+Dear Child,
+When you become arrogant and overconfident, your strength becomes your weakness.

+Dear Child,
+When you know God's purpose for your life, your hard times become non-existent and your good times become sweeter.

+Dear Child,
+Christ is more than knowledge; He is Truth itself.